tharindu-b-hewage/splitwise-sim-cpu-aware/README.md

 SplitwiseSimCPUCarbon is a discreet event simulator that helps to evaluate CPU embodied carbon optimization in LLM inference clusters through management of CPU aging.
 It was built by extending [SplitwiseSim](https://github.com/Mutinifni/splitwise-sim), an LLM serving cluster simulator.

-SplitwiseSimCPUCarbon also implements our research work of an efficient embodied carbon amortization technique for LLM inference clusters.
+SplitwiseSimCPUCarbon also implements our research on an efficient embodied carbon amortization technique for LLM inference clusters.
 It implements online algorithms of the proposed technique, comparison baselines, and evaluation.

 #### Setup

-We designed _splitwise-sim-cpu-carbon_ repository to reflect our extension on top of SplitwiseSim.
+We designed the _splitwise-sim-cpu-carbon_ repository to reflect our extension on top of SplitwiseSim.
 You can follow the steps below to set up SplitwiseSimCPUCarbon accordingly.

-1. Checkout to the base SplitWiseSim code.
+1. Check out the base SplitWiseSim code.
 For that, download the tag from [https://github.com/tharindu-b-hewage/splitwise-sim/releases/tag/base-cpu-aging-aware](https://github.com/tharindu-b-hewage/splitwise-sim/releases/tag/base-cpu-aging-aware), or clone the forked repository [https://github.com/tharindu-b-hewage/splitwise-sim](https://github.com/tharindu-b-hewage/splitwise-sim) and checkout to the tag ```base-cpu-aging-aware```.
 2. Follow SplitwiseSim instructions to download inference trace data and run example simulation scenarios.
-3. Apply the patch: [extension/splitwise-sim.patch](extension/splitwise-sim.patch) which extends the base to ```SplitwiseSimCPUCarbon```.
+3. Apply the patch: [extension/splitwise-sim.patch](extension/splitwise-sim.patch), which extends the base to ```SplitwiseSimCPUCarbon```.

 #### Changes Introduced

 Below is a high-level summary of the new or modified functionality introduced with the patch.
-These changes primarily focus on adding CPU modeling (including per-core allocation, C-State power/temperature modeling, and new scheduling algorithms) to manage silicon aging in CPU during LLM model serving.
+These changes primarily focus on adding CPU modeling (including per-core allocation, C-State power/temperature modeling, and new scheduling algorithms) to manage silicon aging in the CPU during LLM model serving.

 1. **CPU and Core Modeling**
    - **Core Power & Residency Tracking**